thoth-tech/ChatHistoryDisplayer/README.md

 Navigate to `localhost:4567` on a web brower to see the server running.

 You'll want to install a tool like [Postman](https://www.postman.com/) to invoke all of the methods in the emulator or use command line tools like [curl](https://curl.se/)

+A postman workspace json is included if you wish to use that.
+Simply open the file using Postman